orbiting/styleguide/src/components/Collapsable/docs.md

 Supported props:
 - `collapsable`: Whether the content should be collapsable.
 - `height`: Object defining `mobile` and `desktop` pixel height in collapsed state (defaults to `{mobile: 180, desktop: 240}`).
 - `threshold`: We won't collapse a comment if it just slightly exceeds the heights above.
-This threshold can be adjusted here in pixels (defaults to 50).
+This threshold can be adjusted in pixels (defaults to 50).
 - `style`: An optional style object.

 Used in [Comment Body](/components/discussion/internal#body) and [Infobox](/infobox#collapsable).